HighgoSoftware/wal2mongo/README.md

 * Check the changes by switching back to terminal 1

-one record like below will be showing up or inside file test2.js,
+One record like below should be showing up either in console or inside file test2.js,
 ```
 db.books.insertOne( { id:124, title:"HG-PGSQL1.2", author:"Highgo" } )
 ```